-We use Python to implement the automated analysis with 4,643 lines of code.
-The framework consists of three main components in common for WeChat and Baidu: (1) static searching of hardcoded app secrets and validating them, (2) calling the server-side Get APIs, and (3) evaluating the Modify APIs.
-We also implement the cloud base APIs testing for WeChat mini-apps.
-Based on our observations, we created two separate regular expression patterns for WeChat and Baidu mini-apps for finding app secrets.
 We run our analysis on an Ubuntu desktop (Intel i7-10700, 2.90GHz, 16GB RAM).
+We divided the entire analysis into three steps - the pre-execution steps, text pattern matching and the actual analysis.
+The pre-execution steps involve the decryption and unpacking of a mini-app.
 For WeChat mini-apps, we first decrypted and unpacked them, which on average took 3.98 seconds/mini-app.
+Since the analysis involves a time-consuming process of regular expression pattern matching against a large number of mini-app files, we first filtered the mini-apps that contain the app secrets and related keywords.
+Further, we evaluated those mini-apps with the built regular expression, and then the framework performed the actual analysis of obtaining the access token and calling other server-side APIs for these mini-apps.
 The average lines of JavaScript code per mini-app (both WeChat and Baidu) are approx. 10,000 and the average time taken for finding an app secret is 3.58 seconds/mini-app, and the actual evaluation of one mini-app is approx. 6 minutes against 26 WeChat server-side APIs and approx. 4 minutes against 10 Baidu server-side APIs.
 To fully utilize our CPU, the analysis was carried through 7 parallel threads, and it took about 3 days to analyze all the WeChat mini-apps, and about 5 hours for Baidu mini-apps.